Explorer. Thinker. Storeteller.

 From a life of chance, to a life of choice.

-I’m on a continuous mission of building a slower, intentional life—one where passion wins over money—and there is freedom of time to pursue everything I want to.
+I’m on a continuous mission of building a slower, intentional life—one where passion wins over survival—and where chasing money is not the sole purpose of living.

 I was born in Calcutta, India — the City of Joy.

-“No matter what you want to do in life, if you get into an IIT, you’ll be able to do it,” my friend would say.
+“No matter what you want to do in life, if you get into an IIT, you’ll be able to do it,” my friend once said.

-That one sentence brought me to IIT Kharagpur—one of the top engineering institutes in India—where I earned my degree, and then stepped into a Management Consulting career, telling my interviewer that I expect the job to be nothing less than Mad Men!
+That one, powerful line brought me to IIT Kharagpur—one of the topmost engineering institutes in India—where I studied Mechanical Engineering but got a Management Consulting job, telling my interviewer how I expected it to be nothing less than Mad Men.

 "We're flawed, because we want so much more.
 We're ruined, because we get these things, and wish for what we had."